-To reduce potential for automatic transmission overheating, press the TOW HAUL button when driving in hilly 5 areas or shift the transmission to Drive position "2" on more severe grades.
+To reduce potential for automatic transmission overheating, press the TOW/HAUL button when driving in hilly areas or select the "2" range on more severe grades.
 Refer to "Automatic Transmission" in "Starting and Operating" for further information.

 Electronic Speed Control - If Equipped